-It takes like two seconds (ok maybe like 3 minutes but who’s counting?).
-And since we’re already using hot coffee (usually) we’re not going to be overly concerned with the whole cooling process of the syrup before we use it.
+It takes just a few minutes.
+And since we’re already using hot coffee (usually) there’s no need to be overly concerned with the whole cooling process of the syrup before we use it.
 Win, win for speedy-quick!
 The milk will cool it all down first.

 Can I use peppermint extract instead?
-You cannot replace the mint simple syrup with mint extract at a 1:1 ratio, and you cannot simply just add mint extract instead, because it will be too strong and not sweet enough.
-However, you can add mint extract to regular simple syrup and then make your latte.
+You cannot replace the mint simple syrup with mint extract at a 1:1 ratio.
+But you can add mint extract instead to the simple syrup and then make your latte.